AlbrechtL/welle.io/README.md

 By default, `welle-cli` tries all enabled drivers in turn and uses the first device it can successfully open.

 Use `-F [driver][,driver_args]` to select a specific driver and optionally pass arguments to the driver.
-This allows to select the `rtl_tcp` driver (which is not autodetected) and pass the hostname or IP address and port of the rtl_tcp server to it:
+This allows to select the `rtl_tcp` driver (which is not auto-detected) and pass the hostname or IP address and port of the rtl_tcp server to it:

     welle-cli -C 10B -p GRRIF -F rtl_tcp,192.168.12.34:1234 welle-cli -C 10B -P GRRIF -F rtl_tcp,my.rtl-tcp.local:9876